Skip to main content

 const ONE_HUNDRED_USDC = 100_000_000n; // 6 decimals

-const signature = await deposit(client.signer.address, USDC, ONE_HUNDRED_USDC);
+const result = await deposit(client.signer.address, USDC, ONE_HUNDRED_USDC);

 Example: Deposit to Another User